Differences between Regular Credit Cards vs. Credit Cards against FD

 What are credit cards against FD?

-As the name implies, a credit card offered by a bank to a person against their FD (fixed deposit) the customer guarantees as security for the card is known as a credit card against FD.
+As the name implies, a credit card offered by a Bank to a person against their FD (fixed deposit) that the customer is guarantying as security for the card is known as a credit card against FD.

-Customers having FD accounts at banks and other financial organisations who want to establish credit scores are given secured credit cards.
+Secured credit cards are given to customers with FD accounts at banks and other financial organizations who want to establish credit scores.

-These cards are helpful for people who have low credit scores and incomes.
-Credit cards against FDs provide the same function as a regular credit card.
+These cards are helpful for people with low credit scores and incomes.
+Credit cards against FDs provide the same function as regular credit cards.

 Benefits of a secured credit card

-A credit card backed by fixed deposits also offers great advantages, including:
+A credit card backed by fixed deposits also offers significant advantages, including:

 What distinguishes a credit card against FD from a regular credit card?